InsightSoftwareConsortium/ITKThinShellDemons/README.md

 This is an implementation that fits within the pre v4 ITK registration workflow.
-The implementation is not very generic at this point and miss details to be able to interact with other registration components in teh ITK registration ecosystem.
+The implementation is not very generic at this point and miss details to be able to interact with other registration components in the ITK registration ecosystem.
 However, different optimizers can be used within this method.

-**The implementation supports the thin shell regularization, geometric feature matching (currently updated at each iteration during optimtization).
+**The implementation supports the thin shell regularization, geometric feature matching (currently updated at each iteration during optimization).
 Missing features are a confidence matching weighting.**

 For an example see [ThinShellDemonsTest](./test/itkThinShellDemonsTest.cxx)